 First things first

-This will not be beneficial at all if you carry balances, which the exception is a 0% card and even then you could put the money you save on interest into an interest-bearing account.
+This will not be beneficial at all if you carry balances.
+The exception is a 0% card.
+Even then, you could put the money you save on interest into an interest-bearing account.
 So the first order of business is to get out of bad debt.

 Closing the accounts so you can not make further purchases is a good idea.